Title VI and DDS

 How Can I File a Discrimination Complaint?

-Complaints shall be in writing, on a form provided by the Georgia Department of Driver Services ("DDS" or "the Department") and signed by the complainant(s) or his/her representative.
+Complaints must be in writing, on a form provided by the Georgia DDS.
+The form must be signed by the complainant(s) or his/her representative.

-- Complaints received by fax or e-mail will be acknowledged and processed, once the Complainant has been identified and his/her intent to proceed with the complaint has been established.
+- Complaints received by fax or e-mail will be acknowledged and processed.
+Once the Complainant is identified and his/her intent to proceed with the complaint has been established.

-- For allegations received verbally or by telephone, the complaint must be reduced to writing.
-A Title VI Program Complaint Form will be forwarded to the complainant for completion and signature.
-The completed form may be returned to the Title VI Program Coordinator for processing.
+- For allegations received in person or by telephone, the complaint must fill out a Title VI Program Complaint Form .
+The form is forwarded to the complainant for completion and signature.
+The completed form is given to the Title VI Program Coordinator for processing.

-- Within five (5) days of receipt of the complaint, The Title VI Program Coordinator will send an acknowledgement letter to the complainant and begin processing the complaint.
+- Within five days of receipt of the complaint, The Title VI Program Coordinator will send an acknowledgment letter to the complainant and begin processing the complaint.

 - The Title VI Program Coordinator will notify the complainant of the outcome of the investigation.